 When it comes to getting results from your digital marketing efforts, you must invest in more than simple tactics.
 Content marketing, SEO, and email are all powerful tools, but without purpose and strategy, you may not get the results you want.
 In the video below I share my many digital marketing campaign fails as well as how to set yourself up to get real results!

 If this is your first time watching or maybe you’ve been watching a while and haven’t yet subscribed, please do so now.
 We would love to have you as part of our community.
 We pitch new content each and every week to help you hack your growth and get more out of your business and your digital marketing strategies.

-We're going to be talking about why a lot of strategies end up failing.
-For most businesses, when you want to grow, you know that marketing is essential, and you need marketing to generate leads, so then you can convert those leads into sales and ultimately grow your revenue, grow your business, so on and so forth.
+We’re going to be talking about why a lot of strategies end up failing.
+For most businesses, when you want to grow, you know that marketing is essential, and you need marketing to generate leads, so then you can convert those leads into sales and ultimately grow your revenue, grow your business, and so on and so forth.

-A lot of businesses, when they have this problem, they either reach out to their friends to see what they've done, or they go online.
-They start to research what's going on.
+A lot of businesses, when they have this problem, either reach out to their friends to see what they’ve done, or go online.
+They start to research what’s going on.
 They go to Google, start asking questions, start to read some pieces of content, and then jump right into action.
-I know this feeling because I've done it myself.
+I know this feeling because I’ve done it myself.
 I want results, so I need to act.

 What happens is you start to get very task-driven or you get kind of pigeonholed into just doing one-off campaigns, not really even campaigns, but marketing initiatives.
 (You read an article and think) Okay, I need to be on Facebook, be on Facebook more.
-I need to post on Twitter, be on Twitter more.
-I need to have a landing page, build a landing page.
+I need to post on Twitter and be on Twitter more.
+I need to have a landing page and build a landing page.
 I need to have a content piece.
 You start to do these one-off little tasks but they never culminate into real results.
-The reason why is they're separated.
-They're little bits and pieces and they're not synchronized.
+The reason why is they’re separated.
+They’re little bits and pieces and they’re not synchronized.

 This is where inbound marketing and effective inbound marketing and leveraging automation can help your campaign succeed.
 Before you ever start doing tasks, you need to know two main things.
 What do you want to promote?
 What do you want to achieve?
 Who do you need to reach in order to achieve that?
 You have to begin at the end.
 This is a very popular concept by Jim Collins.
 It’s been popular, Begin with the End in Mind.
 It’s one of the seven principles of highly effective people.
 If you want to be effective, you have to know where you’re going.